Preboarding as a Staff Retention Tool

 Furthermore, employers are increasingly affected by the so-called “skills gap” between the things job candidates know and the skills required for open positions.
 In many cases, a candidate may be an ideal apparent fit for a company, but lack a few critical skills that would make them successful in the role.
 This is not something that should be addressed just as a new hire begins their new job.

 Employee preboarding is a way to address all of these issues.
-At a high level, preboarding focuses on offering additional support, and training to new hires after a job offer has been made and the candidate accepts, and before the employee's start date.
+At a high level, a decent pre-boarding process focuses on offering additional support, and training to a new team member after a job offer has been made and the candidate accepts, and before the new hire's arrival.

-Through this preboarding process, new employees feel engaged, are better equipped for their first day, and ready to hit the ground running.
+Through this preboarding process, future colleagues feel engaged, are better equipped for their first day, and ready to hit the ground running.

 How Does a Preboarding Program help with New Hire Retention?